Sholem Schwarzbard: Return to France (1920–1927)

-In 1920, disillusioned with the outcome of the revolution, Sholom moved back to Paris where he opened a clock-and-watch repair shop.
+In 1920, disillusioned with the outcome of the revolution, Schwarzbard moved back to Paris where he opened a clock-and-watch repair shop.
 There he was active in the French labor movement as an anarchist, and in 1925 became a French citizen.
 He was acquainted with prominent anarchist activists who had emigrated from Russia and Ukraine, including such figures as Volin, Alexander Berkman, Emma Goldman, as well as Nestor Makhno and his follower Peter Arshinov.
 In Paris Schwarzbard also became a member of the "Union of Ukrainian citizens".
 He contributed a number of articles to New York's anarchist daily Freie Arbeiter Stimme under the pseudonym "Sholem"—his first name, but also Yiddish for "peace", a fact he was quite proud of as an avid fan of Count Tolstoy.

 Assassination of Petliura (1926)

 Schwarzbard gives a speech in the court, October 1927.
 Below him, Henri Torres, his attorney.

 Symon Petliura, who was head of the Directorate of the Ukrainian Democratic Republic in 1919, had moved to Paris in 1924 and was the head of the government-in-exile of the Ukrainian People's Republic.
-Sholom Schwarzbard, who had lost his family in the 1919 pogroms, held Symon Petliura responsible for them (see the discussion on Petliura's role in the pogroms).
+Schwarzbard, who had lost his family in the 1919 pogroms, held Petliura responsible for them (see the discussion on Petliura's role in the pogroms).
 According to his autobiography, after hearing the news that Petliura had relocated to Paris, Schwarzbard became distraught and started plotting Petliura's assassination.
 Schwarzbard recognized Petliura from a picture.
 In 2006, Russian intelligence specialists stated, in a series of volumes on the Soviet secret services, that Schwarzbard worked as an agent of the Joint State Political Directorate (OGPU) at the time of Petliura’s assassination, and speculated that he may have been carrying out orders for the regime which benefitted from Petliura's death.

-On 25 May 1926, at 14:12, by the Gibert bookstore, he approached Petliura, who was walking on Rue Racine near Boulevard Saint-Michel of the Latin Quarter, Paris, and asked him in Ukrainian, "Are you Mr Petliura?"
+On 25 May 1926, at 14:12, by the Gibert bookstore, he approached Petliura, who was walking on Rue Racine near Boulevard Saint-Michel of the Latin Quarter, Paris, and asked him in Ukrainian, "Are you Mr. Petliura?"
 Petliura did not answer but raised his cane.
 Schwarzbard immediately pulled out a gun and shot him five times.
 After Petliura fell to the pavement, he shot him twice more.
 When the police came and asked if he had done the deed, he reportedly said, "I have killed a great assassin."
 Other sources state that he attempted to fire an eighth shot into Petliura, but his firearm jammed.